multiversx/mx-template-dapp/README.md

 }
 ```

-And then update `themeExtraProperties` object with your values:
+And then update `themeExtraProperties` object with your values.
+These properties are used for
+customizing your hero section from home page.
+It adds background image and icon + title for the
+theme switch section in hero.

 ```typescript
 const themeExtraProperties: Record<